 The material should be soft and comfortable for your cat, so avoid any materials that are known to irritate your feline.

 Let your cat sniff and check out the harness first.
-The goal is to help them perceive it as non-threatening – which might take a while, given the “snakey” appearance some harnesses can have!
+The goal is to help them perceive it as non-threatening – which might take a while, since some harnesses can look quite “snakey.”

-2) Let your cat get familiar with the harness over a few weeks
+• Let your cat get familiar with the harness

 Leave the harness sitting beside the cat’s bed or food bowl for about 1-2 weeks before you ever put it on.
-This way, your cat can infuse the harness with their scent, and begin to recognize it as a familiar object.
+This way, your cat can begin to recognize it as a familiar object.

 Skip ahead to our section on how to put a harness on your cat the right way.
 But remember to go slow and take it one step at a time.

-Whenever your cat cooperates, you want to ensure you’re giving them all the attention, praise, pets, and treats they can get.
+Whenever your cat cooperates, give them all the attention, praise, pets, and treats they can get.
 If your cat doesn’t, ignore this behavior.
 Over time, you want to help them build a positive association with wearing the harness.
 (Just remember to be consistent when you reward them.)

 Keep an eye on how your cat responds to wearing the harness.
-If your cat acts normally after the harness is on, continue to step seven.
+If your cat acts normally after the harness is on, keep going.
 In case your cat reacts poorly to wearing the harness, read how to handle this below before moving on to step seven.

 Allow your cat to wear the harness for 10-15 minutes per day and provide them with plenty of positive reinforcement and healthy distraction while doing so.
 Soon, you can extend the time your cat wears the harness and start taking short walks outside or in the garden.